 Governor Dodge State Park is located in Dodgeville, just west of of the capital: Madison.
 (Hint Hint: perfect for a day trip or half day trip when visiting this city).
 It’s a total of 5,270 acres and has about 40 miles (64 km) of trails.
 With this many trails, you’ll be able to find a trail regardless of your skill level.
 Trails range in length from .5 to 15 miles.
 This place is flourishing with beautiful lush, green plants and trees, and (to my happy surprise!) a waterfall.
 It’s rather small, as you can see, but Wisconsin does have one!
 I’d recommend going during the spring or early summer to see it flowing.

 Kettle Moraine State Forest

 As a whole, Kettle Moraine is quite large at 30 miles in length with 160 miles of trails, stretching from the village of Dousman to the city of Whitewater.
-There are a few specific trails and areas in Kettle Moraine I’d love to go to which include Lapham Peak, Scuppernong Trail, and Nordic Trail. .
+Some of the best hiking trails in Kettle Moraine include Lapham Peak, Scuppernong Trail, and Nordic Trail. .
 This unit has many trails ranging from 1-7 miles, adding up to a total of 17 miles of loop trails.
 Scuppernong Trail and Nordic Trail each have trails less than 5 miles, which can easily be a nice afternoon trip!
 You can find Lapham Peak 25 miles west of Milwaukee near Delafield.
 It’s a perfect day trip if you’re staying in the Milwaukee area.
 Have yourself a bloody mary, and head off to go hiking!

 Quincy Bluff & Wetlands State Natural Area

 This state park has gorgeous scenery that truly rivals Devils Late State Park!
 Quincy Bluff is 200 ft high and 2 miles long.
 This state park features sandstone cliffs, and the main one, “Lone Rock,” is 200 ft tall.
 This state park is found in Adams County about 20 miles north of the Wisconsin Dells in the central area of the state.